-In Figure 1, we plot a country's log export share premium (left panel) and log import share premium (right panel) in high- $\eta$ industries against its JQ measure from Kauffmann et al. (2004) on the horizontal axis.
+In Figure 1, we plot a country's log export share premium in panel (a) and log import share premium in panel (b) in high- $\eta$ industries against its JQ measure from Kauffmann et~al. (2004) on the horizontal axis.
 Consistent with Proposition 2, a country's export (import) share premium in high- $\eta$ industries increases (decreases) with its judicial quality.
-Regressing the log export (import) share premium on JQ yields a coefficient of 1.576 (-0.369) with a robust standard error of 0.261 (0.092).
+Regressing the log export